DuendeInexistente/Cirque/ShortStories/thievesdreams.md

 After decades doing a job that oftimes needed them to be either sexless or to play the part of either sex, the thief that some knew as Starry Eyes often wondered if they *could* genuinely act like their sex naturally rather than remind themselves to— this was one of those questions they often thought about but never asked anyone out loud.
 Was it sexlesness to have to play the role consciously, or was it more sexual than most people?
-When had they decided to make a joke out of it, because it was a game if you could poke fun at other people with it?
+When had they decided to make a joke out of it, because it made things funny if you could tease other people about it.

 Because these were the things starry-eyed would often wonder about when they looked at their dresser, alone with no one to distract them— and loneliness was becoming a more and more common occurrence nowadays…